Littlepay selected for Costa Rica’s National Electronic Payment System for Public Transportation (SINPE-TP)

-Tap-on, tap-off payments across 400 buses in Nottinghamshire, Derbyshire and Leicestershire
+Tap-on, tap-off contactless payments will be enabled across trentbarton’s 400 buses in Nottinghamshire, Derbyshire and Leicestershire

 Following a successful pilot, East Midlands bus company trentbarton will roll out tap-on, tap-off contactless payments across all its services from Sunday, October 6, 2019.